MLA Block Quotes – Formatting Explained (8th Edition)

 Step 3: Correctly Citing the Block Quote

 Add an in-text MLA citation immediately before the final punctuation point after the quotation.
 This section includes the author(s) and the page(s) from which the quotation is drawn.
+Each citation inside the text must relate to an entry in the Works Cited list.

 Step 4: Analyzing the Block Quote